Oh dear! Your employee has gone AWOL and hasn’t shown up for work and you don’t know why.

 The number of times you attempt contact depends on the job they do, how it’s affecting your business, and whether it’s normal for this person.
 Remember to use a bit of common sense, and always be fair and reasonable.

-Whatever happens, jot down what you’ve said, and when you said it.
+Whatever happens, jot down what you’ve done and said, and when you said it.
 Further down the line – if this becomes a disciplinary issue – you’ll need to show how you took sensible steps to reach your employee.

 In the letter you should:

 - Explain the impact their disappearance is having on your business

 - Ask them to get in touch, to discuss what’s going on and what they plan to do